 Some shares can be adversely affected by higher inflation and an example here would be retailers who can find that their margins come under pressure if the prices of wholesale goods rise.
 Similarly, higher interest rates will be bad news for companies with high levels of debt, although it may benefit banks.

-If you’d like to review your investments, please call 01273 774855 or email us by clicking here.
+If you’d like to review your investments, please get in touch.

 Please Note: The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.